Hello! Great to meet you.

-My name is Davis Erin Anderson.
-I’m currently working as Program Manager – Technology, Culture, & Libraries at Metropolitan New York Library Council, a New York City-based studio where libraries and archives come together to learn, share ideas, and collaborate.
+I’m currently working as Manager of Programs and Partnerships at Metropolitan New York Library Council, a New York City-based studio where libraries and archives come together to learn, share ideas, and collaborate.

-My symposia series investigates topics like the impact of capitalism on libraries, the goals and methods behind disinformation, and the cultural ecosystem that divides upstate New York from the economic engine that is New York City.
+My symposia series investigates topics like the impact of capitalism on libraries, the goals and methods behind disinformation, and how we as a community to make our way toward open access without reifying extant power structures.

 I received a Master of Science in Information and Library Science from Pratt Institute in 2013, a Master of Music from Western Michigan School of Music in 2005, and a Bachelor of Music Performance from University of Wisconsin-Madison in 2003.
 I’m a 2016 Mozilla Web Literacy Leader, a 2012 Library Journal Mover & Shaker, and a 2012 SLA Rising Star.
 I am currently working toward a Certificate in Learning Design from New York University.